 looking for me.
 Opened to vision.
 Closed.

-David James Callan has published poems in Cimarron Review, Tampa Review, exquisite corpse, Scythe, Dislocate, Anemone Sidecar, North, Frisk, Delmar, Figdust Review, and other journals.
+David Callan has published poems in Cimarron Review, Tampa Review, exquisite corpse, Scythe, Dislocate, Anemone Sidecar, North, Frisk, Delmar, Figdust Review, and other journals.